 This means ensuring their products meet essential safety requirements and undergo appropriate conformity procedures.
-As a result, any component which contains or constitutes a potential ignition source requires preventative measures to be incorporated into its design or installation in order to prevent it from initiating an explosion.
+As a result, any component that contains or constitutes a potential ignition source requires preventative measures to be incorporated into its design or installation to prevent it from initiating an explosion.

 The components are tested and certified by a 'third-party' certification body (known as a Notified Body) although some components can be self-certified for use in less hazardous explosive atmospheres.

-A broad choice backed by applications expertise is vital to end customers seeking a safe and effective solution to motion control in potentially explosive environments.
+A broad choice backed by application expertise is vital to end customers seeking a safe and effective solution to motion control in potentially explosive environments.

 Know Your Pneumatics: Safety & Understanding Rod Locking Cylinders

 Know Your Pneumatics: Specifying Cylinders for Size Restricted Spaces